The Marquess’ Daughter

 Monday, 15 October 1810

-"The Marquess and Marchioness de Guerre have arrived, Lord Mousehole." the footman arrived in my presence—I had been reading The Castle of Otranto while stroking Hamlet with such affection.
+“The Marquess and Marchioness de Guerre have arrived, Lord Mousehole.”
+A footman arrived in my presence.
+I had been reading The Castle of Otranto whilst stroking Hamlet with such affection.
 Hamlet has already aged well for a kitten.

-"Yea Lord Mousehole, she has brought a grey puss"
+“Yea Lord Mousehole, it seems she brought a grey puss.”

-I overheard a conversation between the Marquess and Marchioness with my mother about arranging marriage between me and Lady Dominique.
-The Marchioness obliged us to marry her daughter which my mother agreed, yet she had to wait for my father's response with this arranged marriage.
+I overheard a conversation from the Marquess and Marchioness with Mother.
+It seems they arranged marriage for me and their daughter.
+The Marchioness obliged us to marry her daughter.
+Mother agreed, yet she must wait for Father's response with the arranged marriage.

-I only met Dominique months before when Gilbert commissioned The Marchioness the lovers' eyes.
-It happened before we left for Venice, for another commission which may cost more than his previous commissions for me.
-I was not impressed how Gilbert treated Lorenzo, but I may come back there if the war is over; if not, I might arrive there for a possible grand tour.
+I only met Dominique months before when I commissioned her mother two eyes for me and Gilbert.
+It happened before we left for Venice, for another commission which costs more than his previous commissions for me.
+I was not impressed how Gilbert treated Lorenzo, but I may return if the war is over.
+If not, I might return thither for a possible grand tour.

 Cold Sigmund